 8. Vomiting

-Nauseousness almost always leads to vomiting.
-In advanced cases of hepatitis C, occurrences of vomiting blood have been reported due to esophageal varices, or bleeding in the lower esophagus.
+Nausea almost always leads to vomiting.
+In advanced cases of hepatitis C, occurrences of vomiting blood have been reported due to bleeding in the lower esophagus.
 Patients vomiting blood should seek emergency medical attention right away.

 Unfortunately, stomach problems aren’t the only abdominal woes caused by hep C…